Remove and Replace a Leaking Hose Bib Vacuum Breaker Safely

 If it doesn’t: If it will not come off without twisting the faucet, stop before you damage the hose bib or the pipe inside the wall.

-- The old breaker breaks and you cannot remove the pieces cleanly.
+The old breaker breaks and you cannot remove the sleeve or screw fragments cleanly.

 Step 4: Clean and inspect the faucet threads

-- Check that the new breaker can start by hand for at least a couple of turns.
+Check that the new breaker can start by hand for at least two clean turns.

 If it works: The threads are clean enough for the new breaker to start by hand without wobbling or cross-threading.

-If it doesn’t: If the new part will not start by hand, the threads may be damaged or the part may be wrong.
+If it doesn’t: If the new breaker will not start by hand, the faucet threads may be damaged or the breaker may be the wrong style.

 Step 5: Install the new hose bib vacuum breaker

-- Thread the new breaker on by hand first.
+Thread the new hose bib vacuum breaker on by hand first.

-- Snug it gently with pliers if the part design calls for it.
+Snug it gently with pliers if the breaker design calls for it.

-- If the new breaker has a set screw, tighten it only as much as the part instructions call for.
+If the new breaker has a set screw, tighten it only as much as the breaker instructions call for.
 Do not drive the screw deep enough to split the faucet threads.

 If it works: The new breaker is straight, snug, and not wobbling on the faucet outlet.

-If it doesn’t: If it will not thread on smoothly, back it off and check the part match.
+If it doesn’t: If it will not thread on smoothly, back it off and check the thread and sealing-face match.

-Stop if:- The new part cross-threads or will not seat.
+The new breaker cross-threads or will not seat.

 Step 6: Test the repair under real use

-- Attach the hose and test again under normal use.
+Attach the hose and test again under normal use, because some leaking vacuum breakers only show up under back pressure.

 If it works: The faucet runs with and without the hose attached, and the new breaker stays dry.

-If it doesn’t: If it still leaks at the breaker, the part may be wrong, cross-threaded, or not seated.
+If it doesn’t: If it still leaks at the breaker, the replacement may be the wrong thread, cross-threaded, or not seated.
 If it leaks elsewhere, the hose bib itself needs attention.

 FAQ